 Completes residency research project

-Completes at least one Medication Use Evaluation (MUE) and drug monograph
+Completes at least one Medication Use Evaluation (MUE)

-Staffing in inpatient pharmacy every other weekend
+Staffing in inpatient pharmacy every 3rd weekend and 2 weekday evenings

 Participates in Code Blue